 - standard card activation with any transaction – the same as with a classic credit card.

-The use of cryptocurrency cards, in general, differs little from the use of ordinary banking.
-Of course, certain services set some restrictions, for example, limits on withdrawal of funds per day.
+The use of credit cryptocurrency cards, in general, differs little from the use of ordinary banking.
+Of course, certain services set some restrictions, for example, limits on withdrawal of money per day.
 However, in fact, the cardholder gets the opportunity to use cryptocurrency assets as well as the fiat familiar to everyone, that is, there are no serious differences.

 The main disadvantage of the use of cryptocurrency plastic is legislative regulation: as you know, not all countries currently recognize transactions with cryptocurrencies.
 For example, in Russia, a payment transaction from a cryptocurrency account can easily be declared illegal.
 The pros are obvious: the use of several cryptocurrencies at once, the support of Mastercard and Visa payment systems, which makes it possible to pay globally, a quick and convenient procedure for exchanging cryptocurrency funds for fiat and vice versa without attracting exchanges, which significantly expands the number of potential users.

 Cryptocurrency plastic cards are a kind of gateway between the world of traditional finance and a new economy built on the blockchain.

 Crypto cards differ in the business model, how you make payments and store your assets.

 For most users, the key issue is the issue of secure asset storage.
 At the same time, many issuers of cryptocurrency cards will require you to create a special wallet and transfer your coins to the wallet of their platform.

 However, some platforms allow you to connect a crypto card to a wallet that you already use.
 In this case, you remain the sole owner and operator of your own assets.